 Each summer the city hosts a number of festivals celebrating local art, literature, and culture.
 The biggest of these is the International Folklore Festival of Lefkada, usually held in late August.
 The celebrations last for around a week and include several parades and a packed itinerary of performances by dance troupes from across the world.

-2. Ligia, Where to Stay in Lefkada for Family
+2. Ligia, convenience location, where to stay in Lefkada for relaxation

-Just 6 kilometres south of Lefkada Town is the small fishing village of Ligia.
-With most of the facilities here centred around just one main street, Ligia is popular with visitors who appreciate the convenience of being near to the capital but want to stay somewhere quieter.
+Ligia (also known as Lygia or Liyia) is the small fishing village, located on the island’s east coast, 6 km south of Lefkada Town.
+With most of the facilities here centered around just one main street, Ligia is popular with visitors who appreciate the convenience of being near to the capital but want to stay somewhere quieter.

-Settled right on the coast, and with a pre-tourism economy that centred around fishing, you can find plenty of intimate, family run tavernas and restaurants here, which serve the freshest seafood you’re likely to find.
+Settled right on the coast, and with a pre-tourism economy that centered around fishing, you can find plenty of intimate, family-run tavernas and restaurants here, which serve the freshest seafood you’re likely to find.

-The active harbour also makes for a perfect spot to spend an evening watching the boats come in as you sample the local cuisine.
+The active harbor also makes for a perfect spot to spend an evening watching the colorful fishing boats come in as you sample the local cuisine.

-There are a range of beaches to choose from in Ligia, some sandy, some pebbled, with Ligia beach being the main offering, featuring soft sand and a number of sunbeds.
+There is a range of beaches to choose from in Ligia, some sandy, some pebbled, with Ligia beach being the main offering, featuring soft sand and a number of sunbeds.

 Further to the south of the village is the Panos Water Sports and Fun Park, which boasts an inflatable assault course, boat hire, and water sports lessons for those interested in wakeboarding and water-skiing.
 Ideal for keeping kids and adults alike entertained for an afternoon.

-Aside from beaches, seafood, and a waterpark, the surrounding landscape is also beautiful and ideal for hiking or cycling, particularly in spring and autumn when the temperature is more comfortable.
+Aside from beaches, seafood, and a waterpark, the surrounding landscape with pine covered hills and olive groves is also beautiful and ideal for hiking or cycling, particularly in spring and autumn when the temperature is more comfortable.

 Ligia is ideal for those looking for a short break to enjoy some peace and quiet.
 For longer vacations, however, you may want to consider somewhere a bit more lively.

-3. Nikiana – Best Area to Stay in Lefkada for Fresh Seafood
+Best Places to Stay in Lefkada in Lygia for first-timers:

-Nikiana is another quiet fishing town on the east coast of Lefkada.
-Mostly populated with small shops and seafront tavernas, stocked with fish brought into the local harbour.
+Nikiana is a quiet fishing town on the east coast of Lefkada.
+Mostly populated with small shops and seafront tavernas, stocked with fish brought into the local harbor.
 The majority of the activity in Nikiana is focused around the seafront and the singular main road.

 If sightseeing is your main goal, you may be interested in visiting the oldest Christian monument on the island, the Hermitage of Agii Pateres.
 The stone chapel can be found concealed in a cave about 5-kilometres west of Nikiana.
 Accessible via a winding road up into the mountains, it makes for a pleasant hike through the woods.

-The beaches around Nikiana are mostly pebbly and not ideal for lazing on.
+The beaches around Nikiana are mostly pebbly, crystalline waters and not ideal for lazing on.
 If you simply want a swim, Nikiana’s beaches are fine, but more comfortable options are several kilometres away and best accessed by car or bus ride.

-4. Nydri, Where to Stay in Lefkada for Active Nightlife
+4. Nidri, where to stay in Lefkada for families

-On the east coast of Lefkada is the village of Nydri.
-Though the village itself may be small and traditional, the area is the most prolific tourist resort on the island, featuring its biggest selection of hotels and tour companies.
+On the east coast of Lefkada is the village of Nidri (also known as Nydri).
+Though the village itself may be small and traditional, the area is the most prolific tourist resort on the island for all ages ad tastes, featuring its biggest selection of hotels and tour companies.

-In fact, with the widest variety of dining options on the island, Nydri is perfect for anyone travelling with fussy eaters.
-Combined with the plentiful choice of accommodation in the area, and generally calm waters ideal for swimming, this is a particularly convenient location for those with children too.
+In fact, with the widest variety of dining options on the island, Nydri is perfect for anyone traveling with fussy eaters.
+Combined with the plentiful choice of accommodation in the area, and generally calm waters ideal for swimming, this is a particularly convenient location for families with children too.

 Alternatively, if you would rather explore the islands by yourself, it is possible to hire a motorboat and sail out at your own pace.
 Protected by the natural bay, the waters here are calm enough that even inexperienced sailors should be comfortable.

-5. Mikros Gialos – Best Coastal Scenery Area to Stay in Lefkada
+Best Places to Stay in Lefkada in Nidri:

-Known as one of the most beautiful beaches on Lefkada, Mikros Gialos is a must visit for anyone looking to see the best that Lefkada’s famously dramatic coastal scenery has to offer.
+Known as one of the most beautiful beaches on Lefkada, Mikros Gialos (Rouda Bay or Poros beach) is a must visit for anyone looking to see the best that Lefkada’s famously dramatic coastal scenery has to offer.

 If you are looking to experience the authentic, local atmosphere of Lefkada however, this is probably not the best place.
 The nearest local village, Poros, is 3.5kilometres away, but there is no direct road, so it’s further to actually travel.

-Lack of turbulence and sand also makes for particularly clear waters, ideal for snorkelling and exploring the world beneath the waves.
+Lack of turbulence and sand also makes for particularly clear waters, ideal for snorkeling and exploring the world beneath the waves.

-Just south of Nydri is the small fishing town of Vlicho.
+Just south of Nydri is the small fishing town of Vlicho (also known as Vlycho).
 So small in fact, that it consists of just two roads, running parallel to the coastline.
-Accommodation within the town is sparse, and what is available caters primarily to boaters, with villas available to rent with adjacent mooring points or launch ramps down to the sea.

 The village started life as one of the many fishing towns on the island and evolved into a yachter’s wonderland, famous for its boat repair facilities.
 The peninsula that curves around and shelters the bay leaves the waters here almost as still as a lake, perfect for mooring.
 If you have your own boat, or are interested in learning to sail, Vlicho is definitely for you.